-What tests can be performed after my baby is born?
+What tests can be performed on my newborn?

 According to the March of Dimes (MOD), there are tests for over 30 disorders.
-However, not all states test for all of these disorders.
-The March of Dimes feels that states should screen for at least the 30 specific disorders that effective treatment is available for.
+However, not all states test for each of these disorders.
+The March of Dimes believes that states should screen for at least the 30 specific disorders for which effective treatment is available.

-The following list of these 30 disorders also includes the amount of babies affected if the data is known:
+The following list of these disorders also includes the number of babies affected if the data is known: